 Unexpected expenses can pop up at any time.
 An example of unexpected expenses are medical bills – these may be for you, a family member or a loved pet.
-Medical expenses can be for unexpected doctors visits, specialist procedures such as scans or ultrasounds, or for referrals to specialist practitioners such as surgeons, psychologists or dentists.
-Unexpected medical bills can be wide-ranging, depending on the type of care you need, but also the costs you may need to pay within a short time frame.
+Medical expenses can be for unexpected doctor visits, specialist procedures such as scans or ultrasounds, or for referrals to specialist practitioners such as surgeons, psychologists or dentists.
+Unexpected medical bills can be wide-ranging, depending on the type of care you need, but also you may need to pay the costs within a short timeframe.

 An emergency loan can be really reassuring when you’re in need of money, fast.
 People use bridging finance for all sorts of unexpected reasons – when your car breaks down, you need a new washing machine, back to school stationery or uniforms, a funeral to pay for, or unplanned medical expenses.

 In New Zealand, we’re lucky to have a government-funded healthcare system.
 In theory, most of our medical needs can be met for free or for a lot less due to subsidies.
 However, if you have a serious condition, paying a little extra for prompt diagnosis, treatment or medicine can make all the difference – both physically and mentally.
 Prompt treatment could be the difference between keeping your current job or having to reduce hours or resign due to your ongoing health issues.

 This article will take a closer look at some of the unfunded medical bills you may encounter, and when it might make sense to apply for an emergency loan if you don’t have the cash available.

 Unfunded medical bills in New Zealand

 1. Medical and Health Expenses